 The budget of the movie was $6 million and it brought in $10 million at the box office which would seem to me have deserved a sequel as the movie was plainly set up for sequels with more adventures of Roland Dalton and Richie Marks taking on crime and corruption in New York.
 Especially in the 1980s where every Action Movie was set up to be a franchise and that’s what SHAKEDOWN has.
 The movie has a lot of the elements of what I like to call “A TV Movie Pilot On Steroids” in that SHAKEDOWN could easily have been a TV series if they didn’t want to go the movie franchise route.
 If I ever am blessed to meet either Sam Elliott or Peter Weller you can bet your ass I’m going to ask them about what happened with a SHAKEDOWN sequel.

 If what I’ve told you so far hasn’t convinced you then I give up.
 I love SHAKEDOWN.
 It’s one of the best of the 1980s Action Movies.
 It deserves to be re-discovered and take it’s rightful place among it’s brothers in that most classic decade of Action Movies.
 And it’s just simply a whole lotta fun.
-You do could a lot worse this weekend after you take care of your religious observances than to hunt up SHAKEDOWN.
+If you call yourself a fan/lover of Action Movies then there’s no reason for you not to see SHAKEDOWN.